 I was born in a third world country, Vietnam.
-Many years ago my family was very influential and wealthy.
+Many years ago, my family was very influential and wealthy.
 During the war, a lot of our properties were seized or some would call it ‘long term rented’.
-However I was lucky because both of my parents were great entrepreneurs.
+However, I was lucky because both my parents were entrepreneurs.
 They built successful businesses and were able to provide me a good life.
-When millions kids did not have food to eat or clothes to wear, I had a maid at home, imported food and clothes, which at the time in Vietnam were very rare and expensive.
-I went to the best school in the city with all the other elite kids.
-Everybody loved and respected us.
+When millions of kids did not have food to eat or clothes to wear, I had a maid at home, imported food and clothes, which at the time in Vietnam were very rare and expensive.
+I went to the best school in the city with other elite kids.
+Everyone loved and respected us.
 Life was good until the day my father was served a lawsuit.

 “If you love her, send her to New York, for there it is heaven; if you hate her, send her to New York, for there it is hell.”

-~ Beijinger In New York
+– Beijinger In New York

-I was a spoiled princess who grew up with house maid and had never had to touch a single thing in my life.
-Instead of a brand new 5 story house with library full of books and game room, we lived in a 150 square feet room in a hundred years old house.
+I was a spoiled brat who grew up with a maid and had never had to touch a single thing in my life.
+Instead of a big new house with a library and playroom, we lived in a 150 square foot room in a hundred year old home.
 I had to learn to take care of myself and help my mother raise my little sister.
-It was somewhat like Sara Crewe’s life in Little Princess, a ‘princess’ turn a poor girl overnight.
+It was like Sara Crewe’s life in “The Little Princess.”
+This princess became a pauper overnight.

 I went to school, but I could not understand a single word.
 None of the other kids wanted to have anything to do with me.
 Later on I found out they were making fun of me.
 I did not want to bother my mother with this because she had enough on her plate.
 I thought this cold land was better than my home, but nobody really wanted me.

 On a cold day in the middle of February, I was on my way to class when a stranger looked at me and smiled.
 It was the first time I saw someone smiling at me in a long time.
 It felt genuine to me.
 It made me believe that my life will get better.
 I will never forget that lady and her smile.
 That moment changed my life.